VarunSai-DVS/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.

+There is a spoofing vulnerability in insecure.ts.
+This is because of the improper cookie configurations:

+a.
+Since httpOnly is set to false, this gives access to the session cookie, which is a vulnerability.
+A malicious site can steal the session cookie and impersonate the user.

+b.
+Since sameSite is not set, this makes it possible for cookies to be sent along with cross-site requests.
+This can be exploited resulting in Cross-Site Request Forgery (CSRF) attacks.

 2. Briefly explain different ways in which vulnerability can be exploited.

+Cookies: When the user visits a malicious page, JavaScript can access the session cookie and use it, since httpOnly is not set to true.
+The stolen cookie can be used to impersonate the user on the server.

+Cross-Site Request Forgery (CSRF): When the user is logged in on insecure.ts and goes to a malicious site on the same browser which has a hidden form, the malicious site can then submit a request to the server impersonating the user.
+Since sameSite is not set, the browser sends the user's session cookie with the request, allowing the attacker to perform actions on behalf of the user without the user's knowledge.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.

+httpOnly: true: This setting blocks JavaScript from reading the session cookie, protecting it from being stolen by malicious scripts.

+sameSite: true: This option restricts cookies to same-origin requests only, stopping them from being shared across sites and reducing CSRF risks.